Guide to Commissioning

 Relative to text, I feel that the composer must have a strong kinship to the text in order to musically connect.
 As such, I prefer to choose my own texts.
-Find the perfect text (for the occasion) can be quite an involved process for me, and can easily take as much time as it takes to write the work.
+Finding the perfect text (for the occasion) can be quite an involved process for me, and can easily take as much time to find the perfect text as it does to write the work.
 I normally send the text to the commissioning party before I begin the musical rendering so they are involved and give their “blessing.”

 Residency and Attendance at the Premier performance